istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 #### Case 1: You do not need normalization at all

-Before diving into the details of configuring normalization, you should first make sure if you actually need any of the normalizations.
+Before diving into the details of configuring normalization, you should first make sure whether any of the normalizations are needed.

-You do not need the normalization if you do not use authorization policy in the first place or if your authorization policy does not use any `path` fields.
+You do not need the normalization if you do not use authorization policies or if your authorization policies do not use any `path` fields.

-You may not need the normalization if all your authorization policies follow the safer authorization pattern which the worst case is unexpected rejection instead of policy bypass.
+You may not need the normalization if all your authorization policies follow the safer authorization pattern which, in the worst case, is unexpected rejection instead of policy bypass.

 #### Case 2: You need normalization but not sure which normalization option to use

 You need normalization but you have no idea of which option to use.
 The safest choice is the strictest normalization option that provides the maximum level of normalization in the authorization policy.

-This is often the case due to the fact that complicated multi-layered systems making it practically impossible to figure out which normalization are actually happening to the request.
+This is often the case due to the fact that complicated multi-layered systems make it practically impossible to figure out which normalization are actually happening to the request beyond the enforcement point.

 You could use less strict normalization option if it already satisfies your requirements and you are sure of its implications.